wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Security enhancements for possible low level XSS exploit in admin settings: thanks to [Julio Potier](http://secu.boiteaweb.fr/).
+- Fix javascript error when CAPTCHA audio is disabled.
+- Fixed missing width/height attributes for CAPTCHA images.
+- Fixed backslash probem on Restore Settings tool.
+- Fixed empty autoresponder field tags were showing.
+- Added a popup alert for when changing the number of forms or extra fields.
 - Added setting: CSS style for CAPTCHA input field on the contact form.
 - Added Norwegian Bokmal (nb_NO) - Translated by [Tore Johnny Bratveit](http://punktlig-ikt.no)